 The Forum is pleased to present a series of podcasts on various construction law topics.

-Buzz Tarlow hosts “Construction Law Today”, a periodic podcast of the ABA Forum on Construction Law.
-Buzz engages Forum members in conversation on subjects of practical and academic interest to construction lawyers.
+David Suchar hosts “Construction Law Today”, a periodic podcast of the ABA Forum on Construction Law.
+David engages Forum members in conversation on subjects of practical and academic interest to construction lawyers.
 The Forum welcomes questions, comments and suggestions about its podcasts, and welcomes other podcasters who wish to propose ideas and content for future podcasts.
 Enjoy.

 The Forum’s new Mission Statement, adopted in 2012, emphasizes the Forum’s core focus on the education and professional development of Construction lawyers.
 Indeed, this has been the heart of the Forum’s mission since its founding in 1976.
 But this is not meant to signal a narrowing of the Forum’s traditionally broad efforts at improving Construction law and practice, and at enhancing the careers of Construction lawyers generally.